Tepa6auT/url-shortener/README.md

 Here's an example: { original_url : 'https://freeCodeCamp.org', short_url : 1}

 When you visit /api/shorturl/<short_url>, you will be redirected to the original URL.

+Environment variable is set to connect to AtlasDB